COSC360/project-abbykiehlbauch/README.md

 ## Team Members
 - Abby Kiehlbauch
 ## Project Description
 I will be creating a grocery price tracker website that will allow users to find the lowest food prices at grocery stores in Kelowna.
-Users will be able to add, view, update, and comment on items.
+Users will be able to track the prices of items across grocery stores and view general price trends.
+Commenting, setting alerts, and reporting prices on items will be restricted to registered users.
 ## Minimum Project Requirements
-### All Users
+### All Users (unregistered and registered)
 - view general price trends
-- view prices of items
+- view prices of items across stores(including breakdown of price per 100 grams, lb, to be able to compare similar items)
 - search functionality
 - view history of price changes
 - suggested products (similar products)
+- view "hot items" (lower than usual prices)
 ### Registered Users
 - comment on items
 - set alerts for specific items